 The National Defence Academy (NDA) and the Combined Defence Services (CDS) Exams are conducted by the Union Public Service Commission, i.e. UPSC for those Candidates who are passionate to serve their Nation dedicatedly.
+These are the part of Indian Defence Services.
 It is a very prestigious job with lakh of aspirants trying their fate in the Indian Defence Sector.

 The National Defence Academy (NDA) is the Joint Services academy of the Indian Armed Forces, where cadets of the three services, the Army, the Navy and the Air Force train together before they go on to respective service academies for further pre-commissioning training.

 The Combined Defence Services (CDS) is the examination for recruitment into Indian Military Academy, Officers Training Academy, Indian Naval Academy and Indian Air Force Academy.

 To know all details about NDA Exam and CDS Exam, Check Here

 A candidate must be unmarried and must either be:

 1. A Citizen of India, or

 3. A subject of Nepal, or

 4. A Tibetan refugee who came over to India before the 1st January 1962 with the intention of permanently settling in India, or

 5. A person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka and East African Countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, and Ethiopia or Vietnam with the intention of permanently settling in India